To travel from Koh Phi Phi to Koh Lipe you have two options:

-- There are two direct services from Koh Phi Phi to Koh Lipe which are available to book online:
+- There are currently 3 direct services a day from Koh Phi Phi to Koh Lipe available to book online.

 |Koh Phi Phi||Koh Lipe||Cost||Company|

-- S.P.S.B.C (Satun Pakbara Speed Boat Club) and Bundhaya Speed Boat operate a speedboat service.
+- S.P.S.B.C (Satun Pakbara Speed Boat Club) and Bundhaya Speed Boat operate speed boat services.

 Use the Search Box below to buy your tickets from Koh Phi Phi to Koh Lipe.